 Reporting: If a member of the University community (faculty, staff, student, or parent) has reason to believe that a student is missing, that community member will refer the case immediately to the Student Life Office.
-If the student is enrolled in an off-site location, the site director at that location should be notified.
+If the student is enrolled in an off-site location, the site manager at that location should be notified.

 The Student Life Office will work in collaboration with others to contact and locate the student.
-All reasonable efforts will be made to locate the student and determine his or her state of health and well-being.
+All reasonable efforts will be made to locate the student.
 The efforts include, but are not limited to:

-- Phone call to student. - Email to student through Point University email account (or other known email addresses); - Messages through social networking websites, if possible. - Contact with all professors to determine last day of attendance in each class; and - Contact housing staff (Campus Life Minister) and roommate(s) if student is residential.
+- Phone call to student. - Email to student through Point University email account (or other known email addresses). - Messages through social networking websites, if possible. - Contact with all professors to determine last day of attendance in each class; and - Contact housing staff (Resident Assistant) and roommate(s) if student is residential.